 Sustainability is not only a matter of individual tourism businesses.
 Institutional policies and a robust system of environmental infrastructures, such as zero food waste and sustainable waste treatment, a zero-carbon electricity system, nature-based water resource management, are vitally significant.

 If asked to develop environmental policy for a nature-based destination in Greece – how would you go about it?
 Which would be the main criteria or aspects to focus on?

 I think we can safely say that the guiding triptych for living tourism in natural areas is to learn – conserve – reuse.

 In order to ensure that you have not run into a scam company, make sure you read the customers’ feedback.
 Site canadianbestpills.com will help you to understand whether the company of your choice operates on legal grounds and whether its customers are satisfied with the services and products they have received.

 Mapping the valuable ecosystem assets of the area and its conservation objectives would be the first step in setting the green bar for tourism development.
 The so-called “natural capital” of the destination will be its key selling point, hence knowing and actively protecting the wealth of life and the ecosystem-based services are the basis for the brand strategy of any nature-based destination.

-Another key issue is knowing which of the existing infrastructures and built environment can be reused in order to keep the footprint and use of space to the base minimum.
+Another key issue is knowing which of the existing infrastructures and built environment can be reused to keep the footprint and use of space to the base minimum.

 Dozens of abandoned villages are scattered all over Greece, primarily in areas of notable landscape and historic value.
 Many in mountainous areas, others on islands, these silent settlements need to liven up through touristic uses, with the maximum possible fidelity to their historic character and lowest possible footprint on the environment.